BIGJRA/BIGJRA.github.io/src/_raw/reborn/main_ep_04.md

 ### Getting the Bicycle and Zorua

-Regardless of your gang choice, head over to Madame Craudberry's house once more.
+Regardless of your gang choice, head over to Madame Craudburry's house once more.
 Inside, she'll try to get you arrested, but if you have saved all the Jasper Ward police officers, they'll trust that you are not a gang member.
 Hehehe.

 Head outside and try to leave, and the cop will even give you a *Bike Voucher*!
 Enter the building below and trade it away to get the *Bicycle*!
 Heck yes.